PCL Tear & PCL Reconstruction

 - Patient has to continue the home exercises as instructed by the physiotherapist on a daily basis.

-This is the phase immediately after surgery till about 4 weeks.
+This is the phase immediately after PCL Reconstruction Surgery till about 4 weeks.
 In this phase the patient performs hip, knee and ankle strengthening exercises.

 The goal of rehabilitation in phase 1 is to protect the healing of soft tissue and bones, as wells as to mobilize the knee to prevent stiffness of the joint.